-Ace Combat Zero has a lot of demonic or hell overtones, what with "Galm" squadron (Garm), the 6th Air Division, 66th Air force Unit, and Cipher eventually being called the Demon Lord.
+Ace Combat Zero: The Belkan War has a lot of demonic or hell overtones, what with "Galm" squadron (Garm), the 6th Air Division, 66th Air force Unit, and Cipher eventually being called the Demon Lord.
 There's one stage, a recreation of the firebombing of Dresden in World War II, where Cipher escorts bomber squadrons to destroy Belkan munitions in the city of Hoffnung.
 The bombers indiscriminately drop all over the city, prompting one enemy to say over the radio, "Abandon Hoffnung!"
 It's a Bilingual Bonus (hoffnung means "hope" in German) but I never noticed the reference to Dante's Inferno before: "abandon all hope ye who enter here." — Zephid

 The fifth installment of the Ace Combat series has the main characters often say they feel like they're being used or sent to die as a sacrifice, and I always wondered in the back of my mind why in the hell they were saying that.
 And then it hit me: Because they are.
 The Belkans from the war fifteen years before Ace Combat 5 infiltrated the Osean and Yuktobanian militaries to the point where they were able to start the war between the two countries to begin with, and as the Wardog Squadron became heroes of war, they were often used for that agenda as well.

 It might seem strange to be flying older planes that are either obsolete or retired by our standards (the F-14, in particular, despite being a Cool Plane is commonly pointed out as being out of service by the time several of the games take place.)
-However Osea, Yuktobania, Belkia, ect do not have the start and end run times for their planes the countries they stand in for do, so the American side would not be out of place flying Cold War era planes in 2010 since as far as this American side is concerned the plane has not been retired.
+However Osea, Yuktobania, Belka, ect do not have the start and end run times for their planes the countries they stand in for do, so the American side would not be out of place flying Cold War-era planes in 2010 since as far as this American side is concerned the plane has not been retired.